UPDATED: The Joshua Fund is moving quickly to bless Israeli caught in the crossfire of this escalating war between

 * Please continue praying for wisdom and discernment for The Joshua Fund leadership team, as well.
 We are in contact with our allies on the ground in Israel and moving relief supplies to help them care for those in severe need.
 Please also pray that we find the right opportunities to get humanitarian relief supplies to Palestinians in harm’s way.

-Joel C. Rosenberg (www.joelrosenberg.com) is the New York Times best-selling author of 10 novels and five non-fiction books, with more than 3 million copies sold.
-He is also the Founder and Chairman of The Joshua Fund (www.joshuafund.com).
-His books include: The Last Jihad (2002) The Last Days (2003) The Ezekiel Option (2005) The Copper Scroll (2006) Epicenter: Why ...
+Joel C. Rosenberg (www.joelrosenberg.com) is a New York Times best-selling and award-winning author of 10 novels and five non-fiction books, with more than 3 million copies sold.
+He is also the Founder and Chairman of The Joshua Fund (www.joshuafund.com), a non-profit educational and charitable organization he and his wife launched in 2006 to mobilize Christians to “bless ...
 Continue reading →